Rooknj/dev-tool-preferences/mac/README.md

         git clone https://github.com/spaceship-prompt/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt" --depth=1
         ln -s "$ZSH_CUSTOM/themes/spaceship-prompt/spaceship.zsh-theme" "$ZSH_CUSTOM/themes/spaceship.zsh-theme"
         ```
-    3. Copy and paste the .zshrc file into your home directory

 5. Create symlinks in the Home directory to the real files in the repo.